quickpod/OpenWebUI/README.md

 > [!NOTE]
-> The Ollama API has also been forwarded at internal port 11434 and is accessable outside the container by default.
+> The **Ollama API** has also been forwarded at internal **Port 11434** and is accessable outside the container by default from the *Second Port Forward Box*.
 Several WebUI's use Ollama, so this template can also be used as an Ollama base server.